Garden offers now on

 Planning & preparation

-• Thorough preparation is key to achieving a high-quality finish, so be sure to remove all traces of old plaster, dust and grease for the area you plan to repair
+• Remove all traces of old plaster, dust and grease from the area you plan to repair.

-• Turn the radiators off in the room so the plaster doesn’t dry out too quickly
+• Turn the radiators off in the room, so the plaster doesn't dry out too quickly.

 Staying safe